How to Make Perfect Hard Boiled Eggs

 If you have the type of stove burner that doesn't retain any heat when turned off, you might want to lower the temp to low, simmer for a minute, and then turn it off.

 If I'm cooking a large batch of eggs, after 10 minutes I'll sacrifice one to check for doneness, by removing it with a spoon, running it under cold water, and cutting it open.
-If it's not done enough, I'll cook the other eggs a minute or two longer.
+If it's not done enough for my taste, I'll cook the other eggs a minute or two longer.

 I also find that it is very hard to overcook eggs using this method.
 I can let the eggs sit, covered, for up to 15-18 minutes without the eggs getting overcooked.

 3. Strain out the water from the pan and run cold water over the eggs to cool them quickly and stop them from cooking further.
 Or, if you are cooking a large batch of eggs, remove them with a slotted spoon to a large bowl of ice water.

 The best way to store hard boiled eggs is in a covered container in the refrigerator.
 Eggs can release odors in the fridge which is why it helps to keep them covered.